FastTrack™ Strategic Planning System

 • Set the time span and strategy areas that your plan will address

-• Conduct a business assessment and an environmental scan
+• Conduct a business assessment and gain strategic foresight through an environmental scan and more

 • Consider your business model and the basis on which you will compete